StephanLuis/input-duration/README.md

 <input-duration id='bob' data-univHMS></input-duration>
 ```

-If you would like input-duration to update inputs that are placed on DOM with javascipt (ex. after chronlyhms script is added), then with your js:
+If you would like input-duration elemets with javascipt (ex. after chronlyhms script is added), then with your js:
 1) add a data attribute to the input
 ```sh
 data-univHMS [data-univHMS='']